Skip to main content

 Is there anything missing from your travel expense policy?

-If you think your travel policy is missing something, then it probably is.
+If you think your travel expense policy is missing something, then it probably is.

 Ask yourself the following questions (and update your policy if you need to):